cban/movieJunkie/README.md

 # Movie Junkie
-Movie Junkie is a Kotlin-based Android application designed to help users discover, track their movie watching experiences.
+Movie Junkie is a Kotlin-based Android application that helps users discover and track their movie-watching experiences.
-It leverages modern Android development practices and architecture components to provide a seamless and engaging user experience. built with Clean Archicture and Android app modularization
+The app is built using modern Android development best practices, incorporating Clean Architecture principles and modularization to ensure scalability, maintainability, and a smooth user experience.

+Key highlights:

+- Clean Architecture: Clear separation of concerns for easier testing and development.

+- Modularized Android app: Independent modules to improve build times and promote reusability.

+- Kotlin-first: Leveraging Kotlin's features for concise and expressive code.

+- Modern Android components: Utilizing Jetpack libraries for robust and efficient development.

 ## Technologies
 -  **Language**:Kotlin